How to Build an In-House AML Tool: Case Study and Best Practices

 Conclusion: Building a Lasting AML Solution from Scratch

-Through the combination of a research-driven approach, centered around stakeholder interviews, and leveraging the bank’s internal cloud services, the bank was able to generate a cost-effective and customizable AML tool that reacts in real-time and evolves to meet new threats.
+Through the combination of a research-driven approach, centered around stakeholder interviews, and leveraging the fintech’s internal cloud services, the organization was able to generate a cost-effective and customizable AML tool that reacts in real-time and evolves to meet new threats.
 The decision to use ML and container orchestration increased short-term efficiency and delivered a solution that ensures long-term adaptability in a demanding regulatory climate.